 Reopening and post-pandemic activity is happening at different speeds, as each country necessitates.
 As we try to emerge safely from lockdowns, there is much disparity in vaccine uptakes, infection rates, and ever-changing government mandates.
 This makes it harder for internal communicators at global enterprises to reach those cross-border.
 Strategies are made more complicated still by differing attitudes and needs from employees.
 Working from home has been a success for many, yet some want a return to the office.
 So, what does this mean for the employee experience?
 And how can an employee experience platform support the new normal of the hybrid workplace and increased employee choice?

 Internal communication teams have navigated unprecedented times, through uncertainty and high levels of anxiety during the pandemic.
 But some internal communicators have seized the opportunity for change.
 It has allowed them to transform their comms strategy and delve into what their organization’s employee experience truly looks like.
 They have digitally transformed this vital functionality through the power of intranet software.
 Many have figured out the secret formula for driving communication and collaboration, even when everyone is working from different global locations.
 Employees have managed to remain productive, and senior leaders have been able to provide support, despite not operating from the same location.

 Why does the employee experience matter?

 Having a good employee experience has multiple far-reaching benefits.
-It boosts job satisfaction, improves staff retention, and makes workers more productive overall.
+It improves job satisfaction, increases staff retention, and makes workers more productive.
 Employees feel like they matter and that they are a valued part of an organization.
 In this talent-hungry landscape, businesses often fight for the best and most relevant experience.
 Having a good workplace culture can genuinely set a business apart from its competitors.